bps10/emmetrop/doc/source/Notes_links_todos.rst

 Notes
 ------

-* Lots to do.
+Lots to do.
 See To Do list below.

-* Main focuses right now are getting information module to talk to ConeAnalysis, learning Django, mySQL for a revamped database project and learning to, writing unit tests.
-After that will be organizing code into more cohesive modules, perhaps in a single github and including setup.py files for building.

-* In pdf write-up, make appendix, move Jay decomposition and code snippets there.
+* Main focuses right now are
+    * finish getting information module to talk to ConeAnalysis,
+	* learning Django and mySQL for a revamped database project
+	* writing unit tests.
+* Include setup.py files for building.

 Commonly visited links
 -------------------------